 Click here for a list of online Dutch art resources.

-Artistry & Interpretation
+Artistry and Interpretation

 The enigmatic nature Vermeer's artistry has inspired a vast number of interpretations.
 Any selection is therefore arduous and incomplete and a cool thing.